Ready to track your Pinterest analytics? Great! Scrap what you use for on Facebook and Twitter and monitor these six metrics instead.

 Each month, take a look at the top 10 pins.
 What about them do you think gets them to rank so well in search?
 The title?
 Description?
 Topic?
 Once you see consistent trends, determine how to apply these search-friendly ideas to future pins.

-Check out the demographics section of “Your Pinterest profile” tab to see where your audience resides.
+Check out the demographics section of the “Your Pinterest profile” tab to see where your audience resides.

 If you’re a U.S. company and your demographics look a bit like this, the lion’s share of your audience is U.S. based.
 But a healthy amount of followers are in Australia and the U.K. With this knowledge, consider scheduling select pins to better greet these pinners.